 Unfortunately, it doesn't have a rotating head, which can make it a little difficult to maneuver in cramped areas.
 Its all-plastic construction feels fragile in some parts, and its hose is quite short.
 Still, if you're looking for a budget-friendly vacuum that can cope with messes on dense carpeting, this is a good choice.

 11/24/2020: Slight changes to the text for accuracy and clarity; no change in product recommendations.

 11/03/2020: Replaced the Neato Botvac D7 with the iRobot Roomba S9 for 'Best Robot Vacuum For High-Pile Carpet'.
 Added the Neato Botvac D7 and Shark UltraCyclone Pet Pro+ to Notable Mentions.

 09/22/2020: Replaced the Miele Classic C1 with the Miele Complete C3 Alize PowerLine for 'Best Canister Vacuum For High-Pile Carpet'.
 Added the Miele Classic C1 and Miele Dynamic U1 PowerLine to Notable Mentions.

 Our recommendations above are what we think are currently the best vacuums for high-pile carpet for most people.
 We factor in the price, feedback from our visitors, and availability.

-If you would like to do the work of choosing yourself, here is the list of all our vacuum reviews.
+If you would like to do the work of choosing yourself, here is the list of all our vacuum reviews ranked by their performance on high-pile carpet.
 Be careful not to get too caught up in the details.
 While no vacuum is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.